lilye6368/sep10-freedom-project/blog/entry07.md

 ---

 ### Enginnering Design Process (EDP)
 - I have fully finished the final stages of the <b>enginnering design process</b> for my health and wellness website, including finishing the whole project and my project presentation.
-My plan for the next stage if we DO have one is to maybe reference this layout for any possible future development projects.2d
+My plan for the next stage if we DO have one is to maybe reference this layout for any possible future development projects.
 ---

 ### Skills Section